Linuxfabrik/lfops/roles/monitoring_plugins/README.rst

 * Have a look at the ``main/defaults.yml`` for the variable defaults.

 Mandatory
 ~~~~~~~~~

 This role does not have any mandatory variables.

 Optional
 ~~~~~~~~

 monitoring_plugins__python_version
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For which python version should the monitoring plugins be deployed?
+For which Python version should the monitoring plugins be deployed?
 Possible options:

 * ``3``: For Python 3
 * ``2``: For Python 2